-The IRS defines the responsible party for public companies as the principal officer of a corporation, a general partner of a partnership, the owner of a disregarded entity (usually a single-member limited liability company (LLC), or a grantor, owner, or trustor of a trust.
+The IRS defines the responsible party as the principal officer of a corporation, a general partner of a partnership, the owner of a disregarded entity (usually a single-member limited liability company (LLC), or a grantor, owner, or trustor of a trust.
 It's the person who ultimately owns or who exercises ultimate control over a business or other entity.

 Multiple partners might qualify as the responsible party in the case of a partnership.
 You can select the person you want the IRS to recognize and contact as the responsible party in this case.